rabix/benten/Readme.md

 Apache 2.0

+# Acknowledgments

+The code editor is a trivially modified copy of the Pyzo code editor component distributed with the [Pyzo IDE](https://pyzo.org/about_pyzo.html).
+The Pyzo code is distributed under the [BSD license](benten/gui/codeeditor/license.txt).
+Many thanks to the Pyzo team for taking the care to modularize their code so that it is so trivial to incorporate it in different projects.
+The design of the editor is also very elegant, with additive functionality from mixins.

 # What's in a name?

 **Saraswati** is the Hindu goddess of learning and knowledge and a long time ago